 This course is the culmination of the Diversity Training Certificate program.
 In a world of increasing cultural contact, globalization, immigration, and ethnic tensions, it is increasingly important to learn how to succeed in diversity.
 With its practical approach, the course develops skills that are essential to effectively and harmoniously function in diverse social environments.
 Through case studies, exercises and role-playing, students acquire multicultural competency ready to be used in workplace situations.
-This course is for students registered for the Diversity Certificate program.
-1 c.u.
+I c.u.

 Prerequisite: Junior or Senior standing.

-PSY 402 HISTORY OF PSYCHOLOGY: A GLOBAL PERSPECTIVE
+PSY 402 HISTORY OF PSYCHOLOGY: A GLOBAL PERSPECTIVE (Formerly PSY 302)